asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-1/lesson-11/_index.md

 #### Proto.OpenTracing

-This package allows you to debug actors using the [Open Tracking library](https://opentracing.io/)
+This package allows you to debug actors using the [Open Tracing library](https://opentracing.io/)

 [To the next unit!](../../unit-2)